Skip to main content

 3. Explain the expected recover time for adults and children which suffer a concussion, and the percentage of people who commonly suffer post – concussion syndrome.

-Assessment: There are 5 Optional MCQS with this presentation.
-Not available yet.
+Assessment: There are 5 Optional MCQS available - Access HERE - AVAILABLE NOW

 Presenters